Auchagallon Stone Circle

 Auchagallon consists of 15 upright stones surrounding a mound.
 All but two of the stones are red sandstone, but the other pair are grey granite.
 It is a mystery why the two stones are of a different material; one obvious suggestion is that these stones were somehow special or signified something important.

+Unfortunately, the 19th-century archaeologists did not record what, if anything, was found within the cist.
 The most likely date for the circle is the Bronze Age, between 2000 and 1200 BC.
 If this date is accurate it is likely that the cist contained a body in a crouched position, with pottery vessels and flint tools beside the body.

 About Auchagallon Stone Circle